 Licensed Practical Nurse (LPN)

-An LPN is a licensed nurse who can perform all the functions of a CNA.
+An LPN, sometimes referred to as a Licensed Vocational Nurse (LVN) is a licensed nurse who can perform all the functions of a CNA.
 In addition, an LPN can perform a variety of other duties.
 These include:

 - Assisting with wound care, dressings, etc.